The Haunted Forest

 Arya was captured eventually, and dragged to the Brotherhood without Banners’ hideout, otherwise known to us as Pollnagollum Cave in County Fermanagh.
 Part of the Marble Arch Caves Global Geopark, it’s an extensive maze of underground passages that attracts explorers from distant lands.

 The Shillanavogy Valley, beneath Slemish Mountain in County Antrim, recreated the Dothraki grasslands, where Daenerys wed Khal Drogo.
 Another prime Dothraki site is at the Mourne Mountains in County Down.
 These dramatic foothills were the entrance to Vaes Dothrak and are no stranger to fantasy novels – they inspired author CS Lewis to create Narnia.

 Think all the action takes place in real-world locations?
 Not so.
-Titanic Studios, one of Europe’s largest film studios, is used to create countless interiors for Game of Thrones, such as the Throne Room and the Sept of Baelor.
+Titanic Studios, one of Europe’s largest film studios, is used to create countless interior Game of Thrones locations, such as the Throne Room and the Sept of Baelor.
 Set in the historic heart of Belfast and the birthplace of the Titanic, these hallowed halls have witnessed more backstabbing – both literal and figurative – than you could swing a mace at.

 If you don’t want to go it alone, then there is a tour company who will take you to all of the places mentioned here, and some additional activities thrown in too.

 So now you have your social media presence planned out for the upcoming year.
-Enjoy, and beware of dragons.
+Enjoy your visit to the Game of Thrones locations, and beware of dragons.